 No matter what part of your home you are remodeling, you want to ensure that the new installations will last for years to come.
 With tile showers, in particular, you can have a lifetime guarantee as long as you follow the proper installation methods.
-While it might sound like a good idea to install backer board over drywall before tiling the shower, the reality is that the drywall should be removed beforehand in most instances.
+While it might sound like a good idea to install cement backer board over drywall before tiling the shower, the reality is that the drywall should be removed beforehand in most instances.

 For most shower walls, the drywall installed in the home during the building phase is cut off at the edge of the shower opening, and then backer board is installed in place of the drywall in the wet areas.
-The backer boards are usually around a one-half-inch thick in both cases.
+The backer boards are usually around 1/2 inch thick in both cases.

 The reality of tile installation is that tiles contain cement, which naturally breathes in and out and contains and expels moisture over the course of its life.
 Water is the bane of drywall's existence, as it turns drywall into a gooey mass that falls apart if sufficient water is present.

 Cement backer boards, on the other hand, do not have this issue, which is why they are used instead of drywall.
 Another problem is that mold grows in drywall, so if moisture is passing through the cement board into the drywall, it's creating ideal conditions for a mold colony, which will hasten deterioration of the wall studs and create a giant headache in a few years.